9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

     `BoundedChan` at once.
 3. If this limit is hit, a call to your `writeBoundedChan` function must block until a reader uses `readBoundedChan` to consume a value.
-4. Although we\'ve already mentioned the existence of the strict-concurrency package in the Hackage repository, try developing your own, as a wrapper around the built-in `MVar` type.
+4. Although we've already mentioned the existence of the strict-concurrency package in the Hackage repository, try developing your own, as a wrapper around the built-in `MVar` type.
 Following classic Haskell practice, make your library type safe, so that users